arangodb/docs/site/content/http/indexes/indexes-geo.md

                 type:
                   type: string
                   description: |+
-                    must be equal to *"geo"*.
+                    must be equal to `"geo"`.
+                name:
+                  type: string
+                  description: |+
+                    An easy-to-remember name for the index to look it up or refer to it in index hints.
+                    Index names are subject to the same character restrictions as collection names.
+                    If omitted, a name is auto-generated so that it is unique with respect to the collection, e.g. `idx_832910498`.
                 fields:
                   type: array
                   description: |+
                     An array with one or two attribute paths.
-                    If it is an array with one attribute path *location*, then a geo-spatial index on all documents is created using *location* as path to the coordinates.
+                    If it is an array with one attribute path `location`, then a geo-spatial index on all documents is created using `location` as path to the coordinates.
 The value of the attribute must be an array with at least two double values.
 The array must contain the latitude (first value) and the longitude (second value).
 All documents, which do not have the attribute path or with value that are not suitable, are ignored.
-                    If it is an array with two attribute paths *latitude* and *longitude*, then a geo-spatial index on all documents is created using *latitude* and *longitude* as paths the latitude and the longitude.
-The value of the attribute *latitude* and of the attribute *longitude* must a double.
-All documents, which do not have the attribute paths or which values are not suitable, are ignored.
+                    If it is an array with two attribute paths `latitude` and `longitude`, then a geo-spatial index on all documents is created using `latitude` and `longitude` as paths the latitude and the longitude.
+The values of the `latitude` and `longitude` attributes must each be a number (double).
+                    All documents which do not have the attribute paths or which have values that are not suitable are ignored.
                 geoJson:
-                  type: string
+                  type: boolean
                   description: |+
-                    If a geo-spatial index on a *location* is constructed and *geoJson* is *true*, then the order within the array is longitude followed by latitude.
+                    If a geo-spatial index on a `location` is constructed and `geoJson` is `true`, then the order within the array is longitude followed by latitude.
 This corresponds to the format described in http//geojson.org/geojson-spec.html#positions
                 inBackground:
                   type: boolean
                   description: |+
-                    The optional attribute **inBackground** can be set to *true* to create the index in the background, which will not write-lock the underlying collection for as long as if the index is built in the foreground.
-The default value is *false*.
+                    The optional attribute **inBackground** can be set to `true` to create the index in the background, which will not write-lock the underlying collection for as long as if the index is built in the foreground.
+The default value is `false`.
               required:
               - type
               - fields